babel/website/docs/helper-environment-visitor.md

 }
 ```

-There is still one missing edge case: `this` can be in computed keys of a class property:
+There is still one missing edge case: `this` can be used within computed keys of a class property:

 ```js title="input.js"
 class Bar {